Meta Platforms

-Meta Platforms, Inc. (DBA Meta) is an American multinational technology company headquartered in Menlo Park, California.
-Meta owns and operates several prominent social media platforms and communication services, including Facebook, Instagram, WhatsApp, Messenger and Threads.
-The company also operates an advertising network for its own sites and third parties; as of 2023, advertising accounted for 97.8 percent of its total revenue.
-Meta has been described as a Big Tech company.
+Meta Platforms, Inc. (doing business as Meta), headquartered in Menlo Park, California, is an American multinational technology company and is one of the Big Tech companies.
+Meta owns and operates several prominent social media platforms and communication services, including Facebook, Instagram, WhatsApp, Messenger, and Threads.
+The company also operates an advertising network for its own sites and third parties; as of 2023, advertising accounted for 97.8% of its total revenue.

-The company was originally established in 2004 as TheFacebook, Inc., and was renamed Facebook, Inc. in 2005.
+The company was established in 2004 as TheFacebook, Inc., and was renamed Facebook, Inc. in 2005.
 In 2021, it rebranded as Meta Platforms, Inc. to reflect a strategic shift toward developing the metaverse—an interconnected digital ecosystem spanning virtual and augmented reality technologies.

-In 2023, Meta was ranked 31st on the Forbes Global 2000 list of the world's largest public companies.
+Meta is ranked 17th on the Fortune 500 and 16th on the Forbes Global 2000.
 As of 2022, it was the world's third-largest spender on research and development, with R&D expenses totaling US$35.3 billion.